kdineshchitra/heart-disease-prediction/README.md

 This project is a single jupyter notebook(.ipynb file) in Python3.
 The version of Python and other libraries are,
 <img src="images/requirements.png" alt="environment requirements" width="700" />
+Can create the same environment (used to do create this project .ipynb file) with the use of the [environment.txt](https://github.com/kdineshchitra/heart-disease-prediction/blob/master/environment.txt) or [environment.yml](https://github.com/kdineshchitra/heart-disease-prediction/blob/master/environment.yml) file.

 ## Problem Statement